ja11sop/std-filesystem-relative/papers/DXXXX.md

 ```

  * *Overview:*
-    Return a normalized path of `p` by collapsing all redundant current "`.`" and parent "`..`" directory elements.
+    Return a normalized path of `p` by collapsing all redundant current "`.`", parent "`..`" directory elements and directory-separator elements.

  * *Returns:*
-    A normalized path which may be relative or absolute but it will not contain any current "`.`" directory element or any parent "`..`" directory elements after the first non-parent element.
+    A normalized path which may be relative or absolute, though it will not contain any current "`.`" directory element or any parent "`..`" directory elements after the first non-parent element.

 **15.4 Relative [fs.op.relative]**